geogeordie/AmundsenSeaPolynyaPaper/README.md

 Video then time-stamped in Python (Script provided) and stitched together using QuicktimePlayer.

 #Video S2*
 Created in Python.
 Script provided.
 Data from University of Bremen.
+Stitch together multiple years in QuickTime Player.

 #Video S3*
 Created in Python.
 Script provided.
 Data from ECMWF.
+Stitch together multiple years in QuickTime Player.

 -----------